 Linking mountain-valley water cycles to enable and promote water sustainability

-The California drought began in 2011 has raised awareness of the need to adapt water-resources management to a warming climate, growing population, lagging infrastructure and increasingly intense competition for water.
+The 2011-2016 California drought has raised awareness of the need to adapt water-resources management to a warming climate, growing population, lagging infrastructure and increasingly intense competition for water.
 California, known worldwide for its diversity of ecosystems and its robust society and economy, is currently “over-pumping” groundwater to sustain its very productive agriculture,w hich feeds a significant fraction of the nation.
-Dr. Roger Bales, Distinguished Professor of Engineering and Director of Sierra Nevada Research Institute at the University of California, Merced, is thus bringing better knowledge, real-time information and advanced technology to bear on water-related decision-making, to find sustainable solutions for water resources and areas that depend on them.
+Dr. Roger Bales, Distinguished Professor of Engineering and Director of Sierra Nevada Research Institute at the University of California, Merced, is bringing better knowledge, real-time information and advanced technology to bear on water-related decision-making, to find sustainable solutions for water resources and areas that depend on them.

 Given that the past is not an adequate guide for a future with a warmer climate and 7+ billion people on Earth, Dr. Bales feels an urgent need to bring new technology to bear on water resources and their challenges by conducting field-measurement-based hydrologic research at multiple scales in the mountains and downstream valleys.
 Focusing on California as a platform for making a local, national, and global impact, his current work supports the state’s efforts to both build the knowledge base and implement policies that adapt our water supplies, critical ecosystems, and economy to the impacts of climate warming.
 This includes watershed management (natural capital), consideration of other ecosystem services, and bringing accuracy, transparency and timeliness to decision-making.
 In 2014, with seed funding from the UC Office of the President, Dr. Bales founded the multi-campus UC Water Security and Sustainability Research Initiative.
 UC Water works closely with decision makers and other stakeholders on strategic research to build the knowledge base for 21st century water-resources management.
 It also has a major focus on water and climate communications to build support for solutions.